upasadena/icc-plus-template/README.md

    access your CYOA
 4. Press **Create repository**

+> [!IMPORTANT]
+> Don't worry if it errors here, it's doing so because you haven't enabled
+> Pages, but we'll do that in the step below.
+After you do that and upload
+> your `project.json` if it still errors THEN, *then* you should be worried.

 ### Enable GitHub Pages

 1. Go into **Settings** → **Pages** and where it says **Build and deployment**